 The impact of bonds in Responsible Investing is often understated.
 Responsible Investing is primarily associated with equities – but consider the following:

-The graph above presents, as a reference, the performance of the Addenda Impact Fixed-Income management mandate.
-Its performance should not be confused with the performance of the RGP Impact Fixed Income fund.
+The above chart shows the performance of the Addenda Impact Fixed-Incompe Fund Fund as a reference.
+All data is provided by Addenda Capital Inc. The management mandate given by the manager RGP Investments to the sub-manager Addenda differs from the Addenda Fixed Income Impact Pooled Fund.
+Its performance should not be confused with the performance of the RGP Impact Fixed Income Fund.

-The graph above shows the performance of the Optimum Heritage ESG Universe Bonds management mandate as a reference.
-Its performance should not be confused with the performance of the RGP Impact Fixed Income fund.
+The graph above presents, for reference purposes, the performance of the Optimum Heritage ESG Universe Bond. ll data are provided by Optimum Asset Management Inc. The management mandate entrusted by the manager RGP Investments to the sub-manager Optimum differs from that of Optimum Heritage ESG Universe Bond.
+Its performance should not be confused with the performance of the RGP Impact Fixed Income Fund.

 This document may contain forward-looking statements about future performance, strategies or prospects, and possible future actions.
 The words “may”, “could”, “should”, “would”, “suspect”, “outlook”, “believe”, “plan”, “anticipate”, “estimate”, “expect”, “intend”, “forecast”, “objective” and similar expressions are intended to identify forward-looking statements.
 Forward-looking statements are not guarantees of future performance.
 Forward-looking statements involve inherent risk and uncertainties with respect to general economic factors, so it is possible that predictions, forecasts, projections and other forward-looking statements will not be achieved.
 We caution you not to place undue reliance on these statements as a number of important factors could cause actual events or results to differ materially from those expressed or implied in any forward-looking statement.
 These factors include, but are not limited to, general economic, political and market factors in Canada, the United States and internationally, interest and foreign exchange rates, global equity and capital markets, business competition, technological changes, changes in laws and regulations, judicial or regulatory judgments, legal proceedings and catastrophic events.
 The above list of important factors that may affect future results is not exhaustive.
 Before making any investment decisions, we encourage you to consider these and other factors carefully.